RoSchmi/Wpf_Fritzbox_TR064_Commander/README.md

 # Wpf_Fritzbox_TR064_Commander

-This App is a little example in C# showing some functions which can be started on a Fritzbox (router/Dectphone combination) via the TR-064 protocol using the 'FBoxAPI' library
+This App is a little Wpf example in C# showing some functions which can be started on a Fritzbox (router/Dectphone combination) via the TR-064 protocol using the 'FBoxAPI' library

  - Logging in with username and password using secure strings with the PasswordBox control